Learning Institute at NEC | LINEC

 After membership fees are paid each year, registration for each term is $15.

 Members may take as many courses as they desire during that term.
 Fees and registration costs cover the expenses of printing, mailing, and administering the LINEC program.

 - Catalogs describing all LINEC courses to be offered for each term

-- Invitation to LINEC’s annual meeting held every September at NEC
+- Invitation to LINEC’s annual meeting held every September at New England College (NEC)

 - Borrow LINEC course tapes and videos that are stored in the Danforth Library

 - Reduced fee for per-credit NEC courses